ymadzhunkov/tdd-workshop/README.md

 # Learning Outcomes
 * Understand the thought process and steps involved during a typical test-driven session
 * Discover improved confidence and increase in development speed by writing automated tests first
-* Identify poorly designed code by using our elaborate code smell vocabulary.
-* Incrementally transform complex and difficult code into readable, well-structured, and well-designed code, while keeping it running at all times
+* Incrementally transform complex and difficult code towards readable, well-structured, and well-designed code, while keeping it running at all times

 # Course Outline
 * Test Driven Development